 You can trade the following investments through KGI Securities:

-- Company shares.
+- Company stocks.
 Invest in listed companies across in Singapore, Hong Kong, Thailand, US and other global markets.

 - Exchange-traded funds (ETFs).
 A diversified portfolio of securities from a range of asset classes and markets that generally aims to track the performance of an index.

 - Structured warrants (SW).
 Issued by third-party financial institutions, a structured warrant is a type of option that allows investors to gain leveraged exposure to the underlying security without actually owning it.
-Structured warrants can either be the shares of an unrelated company, a group of companies’ shares or an index.
+Structured warrants can either be the stocks of an unrelated company, a group of companies’ stocks or an index.
 They may also be used as a hedging tool.

 - Futures.
 Access and capitalise on a large selection of global stock indices, currencies, commodity, energy and precious metal.